cakwok/3D-Printing/readme.md

 ```

 ### Architecture
 The model is built on the foundation of Resnet32.
-In order to obtain the best validation F1 score, network assembly, inference resize, L2 regularization, has been combined in place during the experiments.
+The challenge of this problem lies not only in performing the classification task accurately but also in overcoming the issue of overfitting.
+The goal is to achieve the best testing F1 score, which requires careful consideration of various techniques such as regularization, data augmentation, and hyperparameter tuning.
+Extensive experimentation has been conducted with network assembly, inference resize, and L2 regularization to optimize the model's performance and ensure that it generalizes well to unseen data.

 ### Evaluation matrix